 - Best luxury hotel: Fairmont Chateau Whistler.
 The ski resort is located next door to the gondola of Whistler Blackcomb mountain, making it effortless to go skiing, mountain biking or hiking.
 The outdoor pool and hot tub area is fantastic with drinks and food service.
 Order a piña colada and enjoy the sunshine on the pool deck.

-- Best Airbnb for skiing & snowboarding: Ski-in/out Contemporary Condo.
-Hitting the slopes will be a breeze since you are steps away from the Blackcomb gondola.
+- Best for skiing & snowboarding: The Modern Whistler Apartment.
+Hitting the slopes will be a breeze since you are steps away from the ski lifts.
 The condo is bright and spacious with a contemporary design.

 - Best Airbnb in the heart of Whistler Village: Mountain Views in a Magnificent Condo.
 The top floor condo is beautifully decorated and is steps away from restaurants and shops.